Located in: Italy

 The university’s main goals are personal growth and training of the students and starting their research and clinical careers all around the world.
 Hunimed offers its students undergraduate and postgraduate studies with Medical Specialty Schools, master's degrees, advanced training programmes and PhDs.

-Humanitas University’s course is well-balanced between theory and practice in order to support your personal and professional growth.
+Humanitas University’s course is well-balanced between theory and practice to support your personal and professional growth.
 The programme helps with developing critical, autonomous thinking and problem-solving skills.

-The university does not offer graduate-entry programmes in medicine, but student transfers are accepted.
+The university does not offer graduate-entry in medicine, but student transfers are accepted.

 Nowadays, Humanitas is like a second home to over 2000 undergraduate and postgraduate students.
 The MD course in Medicine and Surgery is taught in English and accepts around 150 students per year from all around the world.